 A couple of things that could happen when you’re not in the house is your dog getting into the garbage or eating something that was left lying on the kitchen counter or the floor.

-To prevent your pup from making a mess, destroying your things, playing with potentially dangerous items, or accidentally ingesting something harmful or toxic, make sure that you keep things out of your furry friend’s reach.
+To prevent your pup from making a mess, destroying your things, playing with potentially dangerous items like fireworks, or accidentally ingesting something harmful or toxic, make sure that you keep things out of your furry friend’s reach.

 Some of the necessary precautions to ensure that your house is pet-proofed include: